lunemec/nanny/README.md

-make run                              Run Nanny in dev mode, all logging and race detector ON. make test                             Run tests. make vet                              Run go vet. make lint                             Run gometalinter (you have to install it).
+make run                              Run Nanny in dev mode, all logging and race detector ON. make test                             Run tests. make vet                              Run go vet. make lint                             Run golangci-lint (you have to install it).
 ```

 ## FAQ